georgetegral/ensuring-quality-releases/README.md

 ![Log Analytics Agents Management](images/loganalyticsagentsmanagement.PNG)

-Copy both the Workspace ID and the Primary Key, save both values in the variable group that we previously created.
-We will save them as la_workspace_id and la_primary_key, respectively.
-We can save the Primary Key by making the value secure.
+Navigate to Linux Servers and there will be the script to install the Linux Agent in our Virtual Machine that we used in the script.

 We are ready to run the Deploy stage of the pipeline!

+If everything worked as intented, we should see "1 Linux computers connected" in the Agents Management in the Log Analytics Workspace.

 ## References